 You may notice sensitivity when eating or drinking things that are hot or cold.
 This should pass as the tooth heals from the root canal.

-For most patients, the recovery process takes anywhere between several days to a week
+For most patients, the recovery process for root canals takes anywhere between several days to a week

 Book Your Appointment Today

 No one should have to deal with the pain of a damaged or infected tooth.
 At Edmonton Emergency Dentists, we offer a root canal procedure that can reduce the pain and swelling to your tooth.

 We directly bill insurance companies and offer flexible payment plans to make root canal treatment more accessible.